What’s Up, Hungry Benders

 - 2 tablespoons ghee or butter melted

 - Pour the marinade over the turkey legs and chill for at least 1 hour or overnight.
-Reserve 3 tablespoons of marinade for basting.
+Remember to reserve 3 tablespoons of marinade for basting.

-- Serve alongside a cup of jasmine tea, Zuko’s honor, and enjoy!
+- Serve the Fire Nation Turkey Legs alongside a cup of jasmine tea, Zuko's honor, and enjoy!